 - Practicing regularly on E-learning websites

 - Participation in the co-curricular activities

-E-learning such as activities on Moodle and other online sources are also used to provide blended learning both during class hours and during free study time.
-The LRC (library) is open all day, during the evenings and at weekends so students can access learning material whenever they wish to.
+E-learning, including activities on Moodle and other online sources, is utilised to provide blended learning both during class hours and during free study time.
+The Learning Resources Centre (LRC) operates with flexible, accommodating opening hours, including access during weekday evenings and at weekends.

 Once you are placed in a level, you cannot move to another.